tonymullen/ups-website/src/partials/f16cg/hw/hw1-l3jsch1-description.html.md

 ## Submitting your work

 Upload the project to its own directory inside your `public_html` directory using FileZilla.
 Be sure that all dependencies are in place and **Double check that your finished work displays properly in a browser online.** The directory should include the completed `README.txt`, which should also be viewable in the browser.

+The URL for the destination directory is `http://cs315.pugetsound.edu/`.
+There, you'll see a directory with your username.
+Your homework assignments should all be uploaded as self-contained directories within this directory.
+Name these directories `HW-01`, `HW-02`, and similar.
+Make sure that all necessary dependencies are correctly linked to from within the HTML file (we will talk a bit about how to do this in class).

+In order to upload the file to the server, you must be either on campus or connected to the campus network via VPN.
+Instructions for accessing the campus network via VPN can be found [here](http://www.pugetsound.edu/about/offices-services/technology-services/help-support/self-help/vpn/).

+Using FileZilla, enter `sftp://cs315.pugetsound.edu` in the Host field, your username in the Username field, and your password in the Password field, then click connect.
+You should be able to drag and drop files and directories from your filesystem in the window on the left to the remote filesystem in the window on the right of the FileZilla interface.

 In Moodle, add a link to your finished assignment's public URL **and a screenshot of your project displayed in a browser, with the URL visible**.
 The Moodle page for this assignment is [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=340294).